mariosplen/fifteen-puzzle/README.md

 ## The Problem

 Write an algorithm that finds the solution to the puzzle.
 Implement the BFS (Breadth-First-Search) algorithm using any programming language.
-If no solution exists output a message stating that.
+If no solution exists output a message stating it.

 **Table of Contents**